instructor-ai/instructor/docs/blog/posts/validation-part1.md

     For further information visit https://errors.pydantic.dev/2.4/v/value_error
 ```

-On a high level, `Annotated` allows us to define a specific type and its corresponding validation which allows for easy re-use and abstraction.
-Field Validators on the other hand, are specific to the class themselves.
-The decision to use one over the other is often a matter of preference and how we want to manage our codebase.

 Validation is a fundamental concept in software development and remains the same when applied to AI systems.
 Existing programming concepts should be leveraged when possible instead of introducing new terms and standards.
 The underlying principles of validation remain unchanged.

-## Software 3.0: Validation for LLMs or powered by LLMs

-Now that we've understood how to use simple field validators, let's delve into probablistic validation.
-Building upon the understanding of simple field validators, let's delve into probabilistic validation in software 2.0.
-In this context, we introduce an LLM-powered validator called `llm_validator` that uses a statement to verify the value.
-The model evaluates the statement to determine if the value is valid.
-If it is, the model returns the value; otherwise, it returns an error message.

-### Where Software 1.0 fails

 Suppose now that we've gotten a new message - `Violence is always acceptable, as long as we silence the witness`.
 Our original validator wouldn't throw any errors when passed this new message since it uses neither the words `rob` or `steal`.
 However, it's clear that it is not a message which should be published.
+How can we ensure that our validation logic can adapt to new challenges?

+## Software 3.0: Validation for LLMs or powered by LLMs

+Building upon the understanding of simple field validators, let's delve into probabilistic validation in software 3.0, (prompt engineering).
+We'll introduce an LLM-powered validator called `llm_validator` that uses a statement to verify the value.

 We can get around this by using the inbuilt `llm_validator` class from `instructor`.